aradianoff/recaptchacontact/README.md

 # Grav reCAPTCHA Contact Plugin

 `reCAPTCHA Contact` is a [Grav](http://github.com/getgrav/grav) v0.9.33+ plugin based in the [Simple Contact](https://github.com/nunopress/grav-plugin-simple_contact) plugin from NunoPress LLC that adds a contact form in Grav pages with [Google reCAPTCHA](https://www.google.com/recaptcha/) validation to filter Spam Robots and multilang support.
-Currently both Spanish (es) and English (en) translations are included by default.
+Currently Italian (it), Spanish (es) and English (en) translations are included by default in the `languages.yaml`.

 ## Installation